jbcodeforce/docker-ubuntu-im/README.md

 the parameters used during the manual product installation.
 This file is needed to reproduce the installation within the Docker image.

+# Installing DSI
+Once you download the ODM disk from Passport Advantage you get the repository configuration for Installation Manager in disk 4.
+You can change the location reference in the installation manager response file.
+Then you can fine tune a second dockerfile that is using the installation manager in silent mode to build the new image run:
+> docker build -t dsi89 -f DSIinstallDockerfile .

+It may take time to build the image
+Then you can use cf ic command to upload your image to your bluemix container registry.